brouberol/pico-mixer/README.md

 When a key (or a combination of Volume up/down + track key) is pressed, a JSON-formatted message is sent over USB.
 This message is read by the `mixer.py` script, a curses app displaying each individual track, associated with their volume bar.

 <img width="972" alt="Screen Shot 2022-09-17 at 15 15 47" src="https://user-images.githubusercontent.com/480131/190859066-77211be5-a692-450b-88c9-b99139f94216.png">

-The black casing was 3D-printed using the `rgb_keypad_-_bottom.stl` file from this [Thingiverse model](https://www.thingiverse.com/thing:4883873/files).

 ### Limitations